Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Comparative Synthesis, Formally

 We have prototyped the comparative synthesis framework and the voting-guided learning algorithm as \name{} --- an interactive system that produces near-optimal network design by asking 10 questions to the user --- through which we evaluate the effectiveness and efficiency of our approach.
 We selected four real-world network design scenarios and conducted experiments with both oracles and human users.
 Our evaluations were conducted on seven real-world, large-scale internet backbone \textbf{topologies} obtained from~\cite{abilene, b4} (sizes summarized in Table~\ref{tab:topo}).
+Note that the size of our largest topologies, namely Deltacom and Ion, are already beyond the ones typically considered in the traffic engineering community.